nrfconnect/sdk-nrf/doc/nrf/glossary.rst

       However, they can be overridden by applying an additional Kconfig fragment at build time.

    Link Layer (LL)
-      “A control protocol for the link and physical layers that is carried over logical links in addition to user data.”
-Bluetooth Core Specification, Version 5.1, Vol 1, Part A, Section 1.2
+      "A control protocol for the link and physical layers that is carried over logical links in addition to user data."
+      `Bluetooth Core Specification`_, Version 5.1, Vol 1, Part A, Section 1.2.
       It is implemented in the Bluetooth LE Controller layer.

+   Logical Link Control and Adaptation Protocol (L2CAP)
+      "[It] provides a channel-based abstraction to applications and services.
+      It carries out segmentation and reassembly of application data and multiplexing and de-multiplexing of multiple channels over a shared logical link."
+      `Bluetooth Core Specification`_, Version 5.2, Vol 1, Part A, Section 1.2.

+   Low Latency Packet Mode (LLPM)
+      A mode that allows shorter connection intervals than specified in the `Bluetooth Core Specification`_.

    Low-Noise Amplifier (LNA)
       In a radio receiving system, an electronic amplifier that amplifies a very low-power signal without significantly degrading its signal-to-noise ratio.